 Still thinking if this is right for you?

 Frequently asked questions

-You can start using several of the phrases with babies, but the target range for many of the phrases would be toddler through upper elementary.
+It’s never too early to speak to your child, as we naturally communicate to babies.
+If you are an expectant parent, you can even get a head start to prepare yourself.
+Overall, the context for many of the phrases so far in Everday Tagalog for Parents would be toddler through upper elementary.
 You can apply the phrases that are most suitable for their language and comprehension level.

 Some of the themes to look forward to include daily greetings, meal time, going out, bedtime routines, clean-up, feelings, and much more!
 The main goal is to include phrases that are applicable to the context of parenting life.

 We have a 10-day money back guarantee.
 If you join and find the content isn’t suitable for you, you can contact us at email@example.com to get a full refund.
 You are welcome to review our Terms and Conditions policy here.